 Projects in Kenya

 IFDC is working to improve livelihoods in Kenya.
-Our key project in the country is 2SCALE.
+Our key projects in the country are 2SCALE, Strengthening the Potato Value Chain in Kenya and TTFA .